Levi Bouwense

 Levi Bouwense (born 27 June 2000) is a Dutch footballer who plays as a centre-back for Tweede Divisie club Katwijk.

+He played 3 games for the Netherlands national under-19 football team.

 Club career

+Academy product Bouwense signed professional terms with Sparta in 2018.

 In the 2020–21 season he played for Almere City FC.
-In February 2021 he signed to join ASWH in the summer of 2021.
+In February 2021 he joined ASWH in the summer of 2021.
 In 2022, he signed with VV Katwijk.